Singapore Removes Work Visa Time Limits from July 2025 for Foreign Staff

 A5: A.gain, the Government informed us that locals are always our number one priority.
 Reforms are there to fill unavoidable gaps and increase channelling so that they supplement, not supplant, locals.

-Singapore leaped over decades of world and domestic labor, socialization, and economic progress.
-They speak of long-term planning instead of panic to live between labor supply gaps.
+Singapore leapt over decades of world and domestic labour, socialisation, and economic progress.
+They speak of long-term planning instead of panic to bridge labour supply gaps.

 They’ve been doing some fundamentals in the background first:

-• Reactive to proactive: These are wholeness, master plan overall grand design to make Singapore’s labor market as good, more open and competitive world market.
+- Reactive to proactive: These are wholeness, a master plan, and an overall grand design to make Singapore’s labour market a good, more open, and competitive world market.

-Singapore’s 2025 remake of its Work Permit system is not red tape reform—it’s a new direction the country is heading in terms of foreign workers.
+Singapore’s 2025 remake of its overhaul permit system is not just a new direction; the country is heading in terms of foreign workers.
 Removing term limits on jobs, raising age limits, and seeking a more diversified talent pool, Singapore is screaming at the top of its lungs: experience, stability, work continuity.

 For the workers: A brighter future, more respectful and secure.
-To the employers: It is a chance to move further towards more structured, bbetter-directeddbetter-directedmanpower with less dislocation.
-It is from that: It’s in the right direction for Singapore as a whole towards a future-oriented long-term economy.
+The employer has an opportunity to move further towards a more structured and better-directed workforce.
+It’s from that: It’s in the right direction for Singapore as a whole, towards a future-oriented, long-term economy.